bastionex-india/go-ethereum/cmd/clef/README.md

 The general flow for signing a transaction using e.g. Geth is as follows:
 ![image](sign_flow.png)

-In this case, `geth` would be started with `--signer http://localhost:8550` and would relay requests to `eth.sendTransaction`.
+In this case, `gec` would be started with `--signer http://localhost:8550` and would relay requests to `G.sendTransaction`.

 ## TODOs